Andro1meda/pet-ownership-and-wellbeing/README.md

 <img width="1490" height="716" alt="image" src="https://github.com/user-attachments/assets/ddc71951-7723-4897-8732-a52993490419" />

-_This coefficient plot shows the estimated coefficients from the regression model - this helps to understand the significance and uncertainty of the relationship between variables_
+_This coefficient plot shows the estimated coefficients from the anxiety regression model - this helps to understand the significance and uncertainty of the relationship between variables.
+As both coefficients are on the left, this means they are negative (or reduce anxiety), however, as the confidence intervals are covering the red line this means it is not significant._